Men in Relationships: 5 Simple Categories

 This man who perpetually puts himself in the position of being rejected may have been through this process of rejection many times without understanding his role in sabotaging the relationship.
 The intensity of his own needs may detract from his ability to identify when the relationship is going sour – when his partner feels suffocated and oppressed by his needs.
-Without being able to decrease his inadvertent demands his partner ends up feeling miserable, eventually leaves, or becomes unfaithful as described in my previous post.
+Without being able to decrease his inadvertent demands, his partner can end up feeling miserable, deciding to leave, or becoming unfaithful as I described in a previous post.

 5. Solitary/Phobic Man

 With support and consistency from his partner, it is possible for this man to begin to gain trust.
 Regardless, it can be very easy for him to leave.
-In this kind of a relationship to make sure your needs get met, and if he is unable, understand that he just may not be ready, or he may never be.
+Make sure your needs are met if you're in this relationship, and if he is unable, understand that he may never be ready.

 In all five of these categories, increased communication, reassurance, and patience may help to enhance the relationship.
 And understanding relationship patterns within these five categories can help partners discover how to best relate as a couple.
 Again, these categories aren’t meant to assign all men to small, constricted boxes.
-Men will draw from more than one category, and many may not only be represented in these simple ways.
-These descriptions are meant to help men understand how and what they contribute to a relationship, what their motivations are, and it helps the partners who love them better understand them moving forward.
+Men will draw from more than one category, and many may not be represented in only these ways.
+These descriptions are meant to help men understand how and what they contribute to a relationship, what their motivations are, and to help their partners who love them better understand them moving forward.